erikw/tmux-dark-notify/README.md

 For example I use a Solarized in all my programs and for tmux I use [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized).
 I have a local clone of this repo (in my dotfiles as a submodule).
 This repo provides a light theme `tmuxcolors-light.conf` and a dark theme `tmuxcolors-dark.conf`.
 With this tmux plugin, I have configured so that when the system appearance mode changes, the corresponding tmux theme will be used.

+Hats off to [dark-notify](https://github.com/cormacrelf/dark-notify) which this plugin is built up on!

 # Setup
 ## Requirements
 * macOS - [dark-notify](https://github.com/cormacrelf/dark-notify) is only for mac